Multisensory teaching for dyscalculia and maths difficulties

 The first suggestion is sometimes a little intimidating for the eager-to-learn-and-remember dyslexic.
 Try not writing at all.
 'But then I won't remember any of it!', they say.
 'How much of it do you remember at the moment? is the next question.
 'Very little', comes the reply.

 Some students are able to audio-record their lectures.
 They usually find, though, that they don't have time to listen to them all the way through.
 Imagine having to attend all your lectures twice and you'll understand why.
 A strategy for dealing with this is to be alert to which sections of the lecture are particularly significant – an important theorist or significant event – and mark this on the recording, perhaps by re-starting it at that point and making it easy to find.
 Then these sections can be reviewed later.
+There are various AI technologies available which can listen live and summarise information; exploring what is available and which best suits you is recommended.

 Another successful technique is to spend a little time after a lecture to quietly make notes on what is immediately retained.
 This can be done alone or with one or two fellow students.
 The key is relaxation.
 The brain works better when it isn't trying too hard.
 Just sit, pen in hand, and let the lecture wash through the brain.
 Note what comes to mind.
 Don't try to actively remember, just note what the moment presents.
 Often most of the salient points will be 'captured'.